dprasanthv/docker-tutorial/python3.6/ReadMe.md

 * -name names the container.

-*  docker run -d -p 8000:8888 --name pp3 pp:3 for running the container from the image
+*  docker run -d -p 8000:8888 --name pp3 pp:3 for running the container in background. (no logs)

+* docker run -i -p 8000:8888 --name pp3 pp:3 for running the container in foreground (gives logs).

 * docker logs pp3 for logs of the container.